lotoohe-space/XTinyModbus/README.md

 XTinyModbus
 ===

-A small Modbus protocol applied to embedded aspects, written in C language, and provide a complete example, can be transplanted to different processors, simple to use, portable convenience.<br>
+A small embedded Modbus protocol stack, written in C language, supporting multiple slaves, discrete mapping, and provide a complete example, can be transplanted to different processors, simple to use, portable.<br>

 1.Log
 ----